Configuration¶

 allow | Permit the tool call. |

-log | Permit but log with elevated visibility. |
+watch | Permit but log with elevated visibility.
+(Previously called log — log still works as an alias.) |

-require_approval | Block until a human approves or denies. |
+ask | Block until a human approves or denies.
+Also valid as default_action: ask to surface unmatched calls for review. |

 webhook | Delegate the decision to an external HTTP endpoint. |